MauroBlanco991/Characters_lookup/README.md

-With this program, the user can see the position of a character in a string
+With this program, the user can extract characters from a given string.